-Program Objective: Reduce the global impacts of agriculture commodities expansion on GHG emissions and biodiversity by meeting the growing demand of palm oil, soy and beef through supply that do not lead to deforestation.

-(i ı n \$) Program Component Financing Type 3 Program Outcomes Trust Fund GEF Project Financing Co- financing Support to Production Project: Enabled supply and production in the right ways and in the right areas and locations while conserving the forest and reducing deforestation in the targeted landscapes TA Improved policy, regulations, coordination and enforcement capacity of national and local governments in 4 producing countries.
-Increased supply of commodities produced in landscapes targeted for reduced deforestation and replicated across supply chains GEFTF 19,604,194 130,200,000 Generating Responsible Demand Project: Strengthen the enabling environment and public and private sector demand, for reduced-deforestation commodities in priority TA Buyers and traders in domestic and global markets increasing purchases of reduced-deforestation commodities Improved Policy Frameworks at national and local levels to drive demand for reduced-deforestation commodities in 3 GEFTF 8,331,485 203,000,000 markets major markets Enable Transactions Project: Design and pilot financial and risk management instruments that extend financing to reduced- deforestation commodity production and reduce financing for unsustainable practices TA Commercial transactions totaling a minimum of USD100 million dollars of new investment per year Increased financing benefiting smallholders investing in reduced-deforestation practices Reduced finance for commodity production leading to deforestation GEFTF 6,687,252 102,000,000 Adaptive Management and Learning Project: Strengthen global capacity and integrated nature of the program to effectively leverage demand, transactions and support to production to implement the program in a synergic way for greater impacts and replication TA Integrated reports, information and programing lead to timely decision-making and integrated action that deliver reduced-deforestation commodities GEFTF 3,788,991 1,900,000 Subtotal CEEE 38,411,922 437,100,000 Project Management Cost (PMC) 4 GEFTF 1,920,596 6,100,00 Total Project Cost 40,332,518 443,200,00
+Program Objective: Reduce the global impacts of agriculture commodities expansion on GHG emissions and biodiversity by meeting the growing demand of palm oil, soy and beef through supply that do not lead to deforestation. (iı n \$) Program Component Financing Type 3 Program Outcomes 4 Trust Fund GEF Project Financing Co- financing Support to Production Project: Enabled supply and production in the right ways and in the right areas and locations while conserving the forest and reducing deforestation in the targeted landscapes ТА Improved policy, regulations, coordination and enforcement capacity of national and local governments in 4 producing countries.
+Increased supply of commodities produced in landscapes targeted for reduced deforestation and replicated across supply chains GEFTF 19,604,194 130,200,000 Generating Responsible Demand Project: Strengthen the enabling environment and public ТА Buyers and traders in domestic and global markets increasing purchases of reduced-deforestation commodities GEFTF 8,331,485 203,000,000 and private sector demand, for reduced- deforestation commodities in priority markets Improved Policy Frameworks at national and local levels to drive demand for reduced-deforestation commodities in 3 major markets Enable Transactions Project: Design and pilot financial and risk management instruments that extend financing to reduced- deforestation commodity production and reduce financing for unsustainable practices ΤΑ Commercial transactions totaling a minimum of USD100 million dollars of new investment per year Increased financing benefiting smallholders investing in reduced- deforestation practices Reduced finance for commodity production leading to deforestation GEFTF 6,687,252 102,000,000 Adaptive Management and Learning Project: Strengthen global capacity and integrated nature of the program to effectively leverage demand, transactions and support to production to implement the program in a synergic way for greater impacts and replication ΤΑ Integrated reports, information and programing lead to timely decision- making and integrated action that deliver reduced-deforestation commodities GEFTF 3,788,991 1,900,000 Subtotal 38,411,922 437,100,000 Project Management Cost (PMC) 5 GEFTF 1,920,596 6,100,000 Total Project Cost 40,332,518 443,200,000

-$^{^{\}rm 3}\,$ Financing type can be either investment or technical assistance.
+3 Financing type can be either investment or technical assistance.